sheila-anne/sheila-anne/src/pages/she-flows-camp.md

 Use [camper form](https://forms.gle/yBFZW2hZx8WqPoCq5) to request waitlist in case this opens back up.

-**Canvas Sanctuary / BYO Tent**
+**Outdoor Sanctuary Stay $625 per person**

-Sleep in a tent already set up for you and bring your own bedding (limited spots) _or_ bring your own tent and bedding, platform provided
+- ~~Canvas tent already set up for you.
+2 available~~ - SOLD OUT

-$625 per person
+- BYO Tent: bring your own tent and bedding.
+A platform is provided - 4 available

 ## Become a Camper! 🏕 🥾🍫